-While a particular parcel may not be farmed in a given year and may not directly pump groundwater, and particular parcels may use more or less groundwater, groundwater is potentially available to all land within the territory of the GGA and the groundwater resources are shared by all.
+While a particular parcel may not directly pump groundwater, and particular parcels may use more or less groundwater, groundwater is potentially available to all land within the territory of the GGA and the groundwater resources are shared by all.
 All landowners are affected if the groundwater resources in the area are not sustainable.
-Additionally, all land located within the Colusa Subbasin boundary as defined by DWR, is subject to the requirements of SGMA and has the potential for state intervention if the requirements are not met.
-Section 3.1.2 identifies the estimated costs associated with professional services for the Plan development and project management.
+Additionally, all land located within the Colusa Subbasin boundary as defined by DWR, is subject to the requirements of SGMA and has the potential for state intervention if the requirements are Section 3.1.2 identifies the estimated costs associated with professional not met. services for the Plan development and project management.